 Figure 2-4: Positive and negative synergies (conflicts) of the SDGs with SDG-6.
-The horizontal axis shows positive synergies (synergies increase from left to right), and the vertical axis shows negative synergies/conflicts (synergies increase from top to bottom).
-The graph is based on information from UN-Water (UN-Water, 2016).
+The horizontal axis shows positive synergies (synergies increase from left to right), and the vertical axis shows negative synergies/conflicts (conflicts increase from top to bottom).
+Illustration prepared by the author, based on information from UN-Water (UN-Water, 2016).